Matomo analytics pixel

 10:20-11:00 Coffee break / exhibition

-Developments in forging markets New materials in forging II Digital sustainability solutions II
+Developments in forging markets New materials in forging II Digital sustainability solutions

 Ricardo Belli